lnardon/NEaDB/README.md

 # NEaDB

-Not Exactly a DataBase is a simple and easy to use database structure
+Not Exactly a DataBase is a npm package to simulate a small and easy to use database using node and json